This Article Is About Steps In Buying A House And Getting Qualified For A Mortgage

 Arranging Closing Date And Mortgage Closing

 Once a clear to close is issued, that means the lender is ready to fund the home loan.
 The closing department of the mortgage company will coordinate the closing with the title company.
 Closing docs will be sent out to the title company.
 The wire will be sent out to the company as well.
 The home buyer, as well as the home seller, will meet at the title company to sign off on the home closing.
-The home seller will get the proceeds from the sale of their home and the home buyer will get the keys of their new home purchase.
+The home seller will get the proceeds from the sale of their home and the home buyer will get the keys to their new home purchase.